 *post includes affiliate links so you can find the products I love to use too. (see full disclosure)

 I debated on stripping the paint, but decided to check my fabric supply and work with what I had on hand.
-That led me to grab my favorite Dixie Belle paint in Dropcloth and my Square Brush.
+That led me to grab use a soft white and my Square Brush.
 No prep needed, even for the glossy paint.
 Woot!
-You can see how I’ve used these paints in my previous works HERE.

 While the first coat cured, my littlest used my staple puller to take out the upholstery staples.
 This tool is the best $6 I’ve spent in a long time.
 It totally saves my hands oodles.

 Under that newer fabric is the original tapestry.
-I thought it was so pretty, but unfortunately had snags and runs all over.
+I thought it was so pretty.
+Unfortunately, it had snags and runs all over.
 So, off it comes too.

 The fabric I found in my stash was the same one I used on this curbside settee I rebuilt and upholstered.
 It’s a must see transformation! (see here) I’ve also used it on a footstool and has been requested by my custom clients after seeing it in use.
 Sweet!